How to Read a Natural Gas Meter

 Natural Gas Meter Accessibility

 We may contact you because of a locked gate when we need to work on the meter or survey the underground piping.
-And in an emergency, we, or the fire department, may need to shut off your meter.
-So, make sure the meter is easy to reach.
+In an emergency, we, or the fire department, may need safe access to shut off your meter.
+Please make sure the meter is easy to reach.

 Meter Reading Dates